Air pollution meteorology and Plume Types

 • The plume shape is vertically symmetrical about the plume line.

-• Formed at extreme inversion conditions owing to a negative lapse rate.
+• Fannin plume types are formed at extreme inversion conditions owing to a negative lapse rate.

 • When the environment is under conditions of inversion, a stable environment occurs just above the stack, and the plume moves horizontally rather than upwards.